rantahar/introduction-to-mpi/_episodes/09-tips-and-best-practices.md

 Use blocking receives when it doesn't affect performance.
 They make it much easier to keep track of things.

+## Choose the Right MPI
+There are multiple implementations of the MPI standard.
+They are often optimised for a specific set of machines.
+In an HPC system, it's worth using one that's designed for that system.

 ### Post Receives Early
 When performance really matters, post receives early.
 You can only post the send once you have the data.